White War: Logistical challenges

 The major challenge for both armies was to sustain modern warfare in such a hostile environment.
 The difficult terrain meant supplies had to be brought up on the backs of pack animals or of the men themselves, including heavy artillery and munitions.
 As the conflict developed a network of roads, mule tracks and pathways was established, reaching even the most remote places.
-Eventually cableways were built too, and this building work itself was difficult, dangerous and exhausting.
+Eventually, cableways were built too, and this building work itself was difficult, dangerous and exhausting.

-In the high mountains, temperatures vary widely: above 2,500 meters, temperatures below zero are normal even in summer.
+In the High Alps, temperatures vary widely: above 2,500 meters, temperatures below zero are normal even in summer.
 In winter, during the war, temperatures as low as -35° were recorded.
 All year round the weather can change rapidly and storms are common.
 Finally, the winters of 1916 and 1917 brought some of the heaviest snows of the century, with the mountainsides often under 8 metres of snow, three times the annual average.
 This made it extremely difficult for the troops to stay at high altitudes, forcing the men to continually dig and clear the snow because of the risk of avalanches.
-Heinz Lichem von Löwenbourg stated: "On the basis of unanimous reports from fighters of all nations, the rough rule applies that in 1915-1918, on the mountain front, two thirds of the dead were victims of the elements (avalanches, frostbite, landslides, cold, exhaustion) and only one third victims of direct military action."
+Heinz Lichem von Löwenbourg stated: "On the basis of unanimous reports from fighters of all nations, the rough rule applies that in 1915–1918, on the mountain front, two thirds of the dead were victims of the elements (avalanches, frostbite, landslides, cold, exhaustion) and only one third victims of direct military action."

 Servicing the troops on the front line required enormous manpower.
 To maintain a garrison of 100 men on a 3,000m peak, 900 porters were required, working in relays.
-The waste of resources was enormous too - in one location Italian gunners fired 950 rounds to drive 12 Austrian soldiers off a small turret of rock.